coriolinus/sonar_api_django/README.md

 These features need to be implemented in order for me to consider this a complete demo project.

-- [ ] mentions view showing people writing about/to you
+- [X] mentions view showing people writing about/to you
+- [X] hashtags / hashtag search view
 - [ ] block another user (they cannot see you when logged in; you cannot see them when logged in)
-- [ ] hashtags / hashtag search view

 ## Horizon features

 These features would be great, but probably won't happen unless this starts to get a real userbase.

+- [ ] hashtag overview view, sorting them all by popularity / date
 - [ ] proper property-based testing (see note below)
 - [ ] users can 'like' pings
 - [ ] liked pings view